 Cambridge LL.M. students are given the opportunity to do a considerable amount of independent study and research.
 HLS students who participate in the Joint Degree Program report finding the academic structure at Cambridge different from their experience at HLS, in a complementary and rewarding manner.

-The Cambridge library system is three tiered: there is a University library for all of Cambridge; there are Faculty libraries (in this case the Faculty of Law); and there are libraries for each College.
+The Cambridge library system is three tiered: a University library for all of Cambridge; Faculty libraries (in this case the Faculty of Law); and libraries for each College.
 Each library has its own lending policies.
 The University Library is one of the six legal deposit libraries in the British Isles.
 See the University Library website for further information.

 Credits and Course Load Requirements